-- Connect the cooling system with button (A/C) (the button light should light up). - Turn the temperature control switch until the desired interior temperature is reached. - Turn the blower switch to any of the settings 1-4. - Set the air distribution control to the air flow configuration desired: (towards the windscreen), (2) (towards the chest), (2) (towards the footwell) and (towards the windscreen and footwell areas).
+- Turn on the cooling system using the A/C button (the button light should light up). - Turn the temperature control switch until the desired interior temperature is reached. - Turn the blower switch to any of the settings 1-4.

+Set the air distribution control to the air flow configuration desired: (國) (towards the windscreen), (因) (towards the chest), (因) (towards the footwell) and 2) (towards the windscreen and footwell areas).